 ven if there are many types of fried pizza all around the world, the one from Naples has a very special flavor, coming from the particular nature of the place.
 So, it’s probably no coincidence that the famous Italian director Vittorio De Sica assigned to this specialty an important role in the movie that is considered his greatest tribute to the city: ‘The gold of Naples’.
-Let’s give a look to the original recipe for fried pizza.
+Let’s give a look to the original fried pizza recipe.
 Let’s find the most traditional pizzeria to taste it.

 Fried pizza and the spirit of Naples.